aibrahim21/postgresqlDAY2/README.md

 # postgresqlDAY2
-using views, ibexes ,sequences,data types, functions on a database
+using views, inbexes ,sequences,data types, functions on a database